-Board of Public Utilities Chevenne Water and Sewer Department
+Board of Public Utilities Cheyenne Water and Sewer Department

 P.O.
-Box 1469 2416 Snyder Avenue

-• Cheyenne, Wyoming 82003 •
+Box 1469 • Cheyenne, Wyoming 82003 • Phone (307) 637-6460 2416 Snyder Avenue Fax (307) 637-7672

-Phone: Fax:

-The Honorable Mayor Marian J. Orr, City Council Members, and Members of the Board of Public Utilities City of Cheyenne, Wyoming
+Honorable Mayor Orr, City Council Members and Members of the Board of Public Utilities City of Cheyenne, Wyoming

-Monday, October 21, 2019
+Monday, October 12, 2020

-The Board of Public Utilities of the City of Cheyenne, Wyoming (the "Board") Comprehensive Annual Financial Report (CAFR) for the fiscal year ended June 30, 2019 is hereby submitted.
+The Board of Public Utilities (Board) Comprehensive Annual Financial Report for the fiscal year ended June 30, 2020 (CAFR FY 2020) is hereby submitted.
 The Board's Administration Division prepared this report and is responsible for the accuracy of the data and the completeness and fairness of the presentation, including all disclosures.